Manhattan Beach (novel)

 Manhattan Beach is a historical novel by American writer Jennifer Egan.
-It was published in 2017 by Scribner.
-The National Book Foundation listed the book in their 2017 National Book Award Longlist in the Fiction category.
+It was published, in 2017, by Scribner.
+The National Book Foundation listed the book, in their 2017 National Book Award Longlist, in the Fiction category.
 Time magazine selected it as one of its top ten novels of 2017.

 Plot

-Eleven-going-on-twelve Anna Kerrigan and her father Eddie meet with gangster Dexter Styles in late 1934 at the Styles mansion on the shore of Manhattan Beach in Brooklyn, New York City.
-Eddie is a former vaudeville performer who switched to become a stockbroker during the Roaring Twenties, then was ruined in the Great Depression.
-Now he makes very little money as a bagman in the criminal underworld, and he tells Styles he needs money to pay for a wheelchair for his brain-damaged and paralyzed daughter, Lydia, Anna's younger sister.
-Unknown to Anna, Eddie agrees to work for Styles in his gambling operations.
-Anna puts her bare feet into the wintry cold seawater at Manhattan Beach to prove her toughness; this childish bravado makes a lasting impression on Styles.
+Eleven-going-on-twelve Anna Kerrigan and her father, Eddie, meet with gangster Dexter Styles, in late 1934, at the Styles mansion on the shore of Manhattan Beach in Brooklyn, New York City.
+Eddie is a former vaudeville performer who switched to become a stockbroker, during the Roaring Twenties, then was ruined, in the Great Depression.
+Now, he makes very little money, as a bagman in the criminal underworld, and he tells Styles he needs money to pay for a wheelchair for his brain-damaged and paralyzed daughter, Lydia, Anna's younger sister.
+Unknown to Anna, Eddie agrees to work for Styles, in his gambling operations.
+Anna puts her bare feet into the wintry cold seawater, at Manhattan Beach, to prove her toughness; this childish bravado makes a lasting impression on Styles.

-At the age of 14, Anna loses her virginity with 16-year-old Leon, a boy from the neighborhood, meeting him repeatedly in their building's cellar.
-She keeps these trysts secret from her father, who disappears one day without a trace.
+At the age of 14, Anna loses her virginity with 16-year-old Leon, a boy from the neighborhood, meeting him, repeatedly, in their building's cellar.
+She keeps these trysts secret from her father, who disappears, one day, without a trace.

-In 1942 at the age of 19, Anna is working at the Brooklyn Navy Yard to make warships for the US Navy in World War II.
-She has a repetitive job measuring small metal parts with a micrometer.
+In 1942, at the age of 19, Anna is working at the Brooklyn Navy Yard to make warships for the US Navy in World War II.
+She has a repetitive job, measuring small metal parts with a micrometer.
 She also takes classes at Brooklyn College.
-One day she sees a professional diver and starts training to be one.
-Against the wishes of diving officer Axel, she changes jobs to start working on underwater repairs.
+One day, she sees a professional diver and starts training to be one.
+Against the wishes of diving officer Axel, she changes jobs, to start working on underwater repairs.
 She faces the difficulty of being the first woman diver at the Navy Yard.

-At their modest Irish-heritage home, Anna supports the family on her income.
-Anna's mother ignores her to focus on Lydia's needs.
+At their modest Irish-heritage home, Anna supports the family, with her income.
+Anna's mother ignores her, to focus on Lydia's needs.
 Lydia's disability is much like cerebral palsy; she observes the world around her but cannot communicate.

 Styles, who married into New York society and has risen as a crime boss, owns several nightclubs.
-Anna accompanies a coworker to one of the nightclubs to meet the coworker's married lover.
+Anna accompanies a coworker to one of the nightclubs, to meet the coworker's married lover.
 There, Anna is shocked to recognize Styles, who she sees as a link to her missing father.
 She recognizes him but does not wish to be known as a Kerrigan.
-She tries to conceal her identity from him, and also tries to discover the fate of her father.
+She tries to conceal her identity from him, and she also tries to discover the fate of her father.
 As she probes him for information, they become attracted to one another.
-After a series of events that leaves him dead and Anna pregnant, Anna relocates to San Francisco where she reconnects with her father.
+After a series of events that leaves him dead and Anna pregnant, Anna relocates to San Francisco, where she reconnects with her father.